hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.12-Example-Principal-Components-Analysis.md

 ## Describing the problem

-The problem can be expressed as finding a function that converts a set of data points from $\mathbb{R}^n$ to $\mathbb{R}^l$.
-This means that we change the number of dimensions of our dataset.
-We also need a function that can decode back from the transformed dataset to the initial one:
+The problem can be expressed as finding a function that converts a set of data points from $\mathbb{R}^n$ to $\mathbb{R}^l$: we want to change the number of dimensions of our dataset from $n$ to $l$.
+We also need a function that can decode back the transformed dataset into the initial one:

 <img src="../../assets/images/2.12/principal-components-analysis-PCA-change-coordinates.png" width="80%" alt="Principal components analysis (PCA)" title="Principal components analysis (PCA)">
 <em>Principal components analysis as a change of coordinate system</em>